Kalman Silvert Award

-The members of the committee are Lynn Stephen (Chair), immediate past president of LASA; past-presidents Aldo Italo Panfichi Huaman, Pontificia Universidad Católica del Peru, and Joanne Rappaport, Georgetown University; Aníbal Pérez-Liñán, editor in chief of Latin American Research Review, University of Notre Dame; and Lars Shoultz, past Kalman Silvert recipient, University of North Carolina, Chapel Hill.
+The members of the committee are Mara Viveros-Vigoya (Chair), immediate past president of LASA; past-presidents Aldo Italo Panfichi Huaman, Pontificia Universidad Católica del Peru, and Lynn Stephen, University of Oregon; Aníbal Pérez-Liñán, University of Notre Dame; and Wayne Cornelius, past Kalman Silvert recipient, University of California, San Diego.

 AWARDEE: Wayne A. Cornelius (University of California San Diego)

 AWARDEE: Lars Schoultz (University of North Carolina at Chapel Hill)

 AWARDEE: Rodolfo Stavenhagen (El Colegio de Mexico)

 AWARDEE: Manuel Antonio Garretón (Universidad de Chile)

 AWARDEE: Peter Smith (University of California/San Diego)

 AWARDEE: Julio Cotler (Researcher, Instituto de Estudios Peruanos)

 AWARDEE: Edelberto Torres Rivas (Programa de las Naciones Unidas para el Desarrollo)

 AWARDEE: Alfred C. Stepan (Columbia University)